Quileute Tribal School

 Quileute Tribal School (QTS) is a Quileute, Native American school located in La Push, Washington.
 It is a K-12 school, serving students in grades kindergarten – 12.
 QTS is affiliated with the Bureau of Indian Education (BIE).
 It has a compact with the state of Washington and receives a grant from the BIE.

 The school is accredited by AdvancED.

 The school was founded in 1979.

 There were ten elderly speakers of the Quileute language in 1977, and "a few" in 1999.
 The Quileute Nation is attempting to prevent the loss of the Quileute language by teaching it to students in the Quileute Tribal School, using books written for the students by the tribal elders.
-The Quileute Tribal School is the most common way that Quileutes spread their language that only 3 people, two in their 80s, speak fluently.
+The Quileute Tribal School is the most common way that Quileutes spread their language that (as of 1992) only 3 people, two in their 80s, speak fluently.

+History of Formal Education in La Push

+The first school opened in 1883 by schoolmaster A.W.
+Smith.
+Classes were held in a building rented from Dan Pullen.
+Some families were apprehensive and moved upriver to protect their children.
+After the fire of 1889, Pullen was angry with Smith for not supporting his homestead application and refused to continue renting the building.
+By 1904, a new school was built.
+The school closed in the late 1930's.
+From the 1930's to the 1970's, children were bused to the Quillayute Prairie School.
+In 1974, a new tribal school was constructed amid concerns of racism in Forks.

+Construction of a new school outside of the tsunami zone was completed in 2022.